 WHAT ABOUT OHIO’S FARMERS AND HEMP’S POTENTIAL?

 We are cognizant and deeply respectful of the role the crop hemp played in our country’s establishment and the potential it holds to help launch us into a sustainable future, as well as the rights of farmers to grow.
-This amendment would legalize hemp production and commerce for all of Ohio’s entrepreneurs.
+This amendment would level the playing field for hemp production and commerce for all of Ohio’s entrepreneurs.

 WHAT ABOUT OHIO SMALL BUSINESS PERSONS?

-Our amendment protects the fundamental right for for Ohioans 21-year-of age to participate in a fair and open process for determining business licensing structures.
+Our amendment protects the fundamental right for Ohio adults to participate in a fair and open process for determining business licensing structures.
 We guaranteed this by ensuring the right to equal access, ownership, and employment for all Ohioans.

 WHAT ABOUT THE CHILDREN?

 Minors may be administered medicinal cannabis for use under the direction of licensed physician.”

 DOES THIS AMENDMENT PROMOTE DRUGGED ACTIVITIES?

 No. It does not authorize “any person, while under the influence of cannabis, to (1) engage in any task that would endanger others or constitute negligence or professional malpractice, or (2) operate, navigate, or control any motorized vehicle or heavy equipment.